Gcore

 Gcore is an edge AI, cloud, network, and security company headquartered in Luxembourg.
 Founded in 2014, the company provides low-latency services to industries including finance, healthcare, manufacturing, gaming, media and telecommunications internationally.
-As of March 2024, its global network includes over 180 Points of Presence (PoPs) across six continents.
+Its global network includes over 210 Points of Presence (PoPs) across six continents.

 History

 Gcore was founded in 2014 in Luxembourg.
 The company built its own content delivery network, originally designed for the needs of the gaming industry.

 In 2016, Gcore's infrastructure expanded to multiple regions that were underserved by hyperscale cloud providers.

 In 2020, the company formed partnerships with Intel and Equinix.

 In 2022, Gcore launched the European AI Cloud, providing access to infrastructure for machine learning tasks.

 In March 2024, Gcore announced the acquisition of a web application and API protection (WAAP) solution from StackPath.

 In April 2024, Gcore received a commendation in the Industry Innovation category at the NVIDIA Partner Network Awards EMEA for developing the first speech-to-text technology for Luxembourgish, using the LuxemBERT AI model.

 In May 2024, Philipp Rösler, former vice-chancellor of Germany and federal minister of health joined the Gcore board.

 In July 2024, Gcore raised $60 million in a Series A funding round, marking the company's first external investment since its founding.

 In August 2024, Gcore was recognized as a Major Player in the IDC MarketScape report for European public cloud Infrastructure (IaaS) 2024 by IDC, the global market intelligence firm.

 In May 2025, Feiyu Xu became a member of the Gcore advisory board.

+In 2026, NVIDIA listed Gcore among the cloud partners for its Dynamo inference platform.